henrikje/laebel/README.md

 The following [OpenContainers Annotations Spec](https://specs.opencontainers.org/image-spec/annotations/) labels are supported:

 - `org.opencontainers.image.title`: A human-readable title of the service.
-- `org.opencontainers.image.description`: A description of the service.
+- `org.opencontainers.image.description`: A longer description of the service.
 - `org.opencontainers.image.url`: A URL to the service's homepage.
 - `org.opencontainers.image.documentation`: A URL to the documentation of the service.
 - `org.opencontainers.image.source`: A URL to the source code of the service.